What is open-loop vs closed-loop

 The big advantage of an open-loop system is the price.
 You don’t need to buy any position encoders (sensors) and the controllers are cheaper as well.
 Typically this will also save you a bit of space, if you are looking for very compact solutions.
 But the big disadvantage is that you are assuming your position.
 You can give a command to a motor, but you don’t really know that it is actually moving.
 And even if it is moving, you can never be sure that the traveled distance is what you assumed.
 Imagine that, because the pulses came too fast or the load was too high, a stepper motor slipped a bit, your assumption would be wrong and you would never know.

-That’s is where closed-loop control comes into play.
+This is where closed-loop control comes into play.
 In this kind of systems, there is a position sensor, that feeds back the actual position of a moving object to your control system, multiple times per second.
 And your controller uses this to slow down when you are approaching the desired position.
 This position sensor, also called position encoder, can be built in your motion system, like in the Xeryon XLS linear stages (internal position feedback).
 But it’s also possible that the position feedback comes from other equipment in your setup that feeds back the position to the controller (external position feedback).
 Imagine that you are rotating a mirror with a rotary stage that doesn’t have an integrated encoder, but the system that uses the mirror can detect the actual position and send this position information to your control system: In this case you are using a motion system that doesn’t have an internal position encoder but functions in a closed-loop control, thanks to the external position feedback.

 But a lot of closed-loop motion systems have an integrated position sensor that continuously feeds back the position.
 How does this work?
 There are two kinds of sensors: incremental sensors and absolute sensors.
 Let’s start with the incremental sensors: they need a “zero point” (index point) and they start counting small lines that pass by when the sensor starts moving.
 It’s a bit similar to the kilometer boards that you find on a highway that count the kilometers.
-Typically there is a number of physical lines, but to have a very accurate position this typically is not enough, so with special electronics these lines are being interpolated during the motion to create much more “virtual” lines, resulting in a higher resolution.
+Typically there is a number of physical lines, but to have a very accurate position this typically is not enough, so with special electronics these lines are being interpolated during the motion to create many more “virtual” lines, resulting in a higher resolution.
 So basically the sensor counts the number of lines that pass by during the motion.
 When you know the distance between the lines and you know how many lines have passed, you know the distance you have travelled.
 These sensors can be optical, inductive or magnetic.
 Xeryon offers 4 position sensor resolutions: 1250 nm, 312 nm, 78 nm and 1 nm.
 Xeryon uses optical sensors for the highest precision stages because they tend to be the most accurate and uses inductive sensors for the medium precision stages.

 What is the disadvantage?
 You need a zero point and you start counting from there.
 So if your zero point is wrong, your position is wrong.
 And if you miscount some lines, your position is wrong as well.
 Imagine that you turn off a sensor, than you move your actuator and then you turn it on again: this is something an incremental sensor cannot detect.
 If you want to be 100% sure about your position, you need an absolute sensor.
 In this kind of sensor, each position line has a unique identifier that tells you the exact position it is associated with.
 The problem is that these encoders are much larger so they cannot be used for the stages and micro-actuators that Xeryon produces.
 Also, these encoders are very expensive.
 You will find them in some very specific equipment, but typically not in precision stages and actuators.